lexibank/tlopo/out/vol2/chapter7.md

 ## 3. Age

-Two POc terms for ‘new’ can be reconstructed: the adjectival noun _&ast;paqoRu_, which was also applied to animate beings in the sense of ‘young’ ([Pawley 1982b](../sources/Pawley1982b)), and _&ast;ka(l,r)abwa_, which has fewer reflexes, but as these occur in both MM and NCV languages, it must be reconstructed as POc.
+Two POc terms for ‘new’ can be reconstructed: the adjectival noun _&ast;paqoRu_, which was also applied to animate beings in the sense of ‘young’ ([Pawley 1982b](../sources/Pawley1982b)), and _&ast;ka(l,r)abʷa_, which has fewer reflexes, but as these occur in both MM and NCV languages, it must be reconstructed as POc.
 Meso-Melanesian reflexes of the latter reflect _&ast;-l-_, North and Central Vanuatu reflexes reflect _&ast;-r-_.

 <a id="p-210"></a>